Thanarat-Int/Python-Projects/README.md

-# 🐍 Python Projects
+## 🧩 Python Projects

-A curated collection of Python-based mini applications designed for learning, experimentation, and automation.
-Each project is self-contained with source code, clear instructions, and documentation to help you understand core programming concepts and build real-world skills.
+A curated collection of Python-based mini applications developed by **Thanarat Chuehpasuk** for self-learning, portfolio building, and automation exploration.
+Each project is self-contained with source code, clear instructions, and documentation — aimed at strengthening real-world coding and problem-solving skills.

+> 🛠️ These projects are created and maintained by me as part of my personal development journey.
-> 🚧 This section is continuously evolving.
-Projects are built for educational purposes only and do not involve sensitive or proprietary data.
+> All content is intended for educational purposes and does not contain sensitive or proprietary data.

 ---